Yale University

 Meals will be eaten at the dining hall, walking distance from the dormitory where we live.
 Students may also take a short walk to dozens of restaurants and dining options in the New Haven neighborhood.

-Note: Schedule is illustrative and is subject to change.
-Summer Springboard - Session 1-3 - 2023 is operated independently of Yale University and is not sponsored or endorsed by the University.
-The views expressed in connection with the program are not official positions, statements of advice, nor opinions of Yale University and should not be viewed as an endorsement by Yale of any such views or statements.
+Schedule is illustrative and is subject to change.
+Summer Springboard - Session 1-3 - 2024 is operated independently of Yale University and is not sponsored or endorsed by Yale University.
+The views expressed in connection with the program are not official positions, statements of advice, nor opinions of Yale University and should not be viewed as an endorsement by the university of any such views or statements.